The digital marketing world is constantly catching up to the latest Google algorithm update.

 — Google SearchLiaison (@searchliaison) March 12, 2018

 Here’s how the search engine behemoth has done it (serving the user, that is), is doing it and what you can do to stay ahead of the storm.

-Before we peel back the layers on Google’s ever-more-focused perspective on user experience, let’s take a look at the two most recent algorithm updates.
+Before we peel back the layers on Google’s ever-more-focused perspective on user experience, let’s take a look at a few of the most recent algorithm updates.